SAYAN11111/GDG_ML/README.md

 2.1 Forward Pass
 During the forward propagation, the following steps occur:

-The input data
-𝑋
-X is transformed through the first hidden layer using weights 𝑤1 ​and biases b1 , resulting in an intermediate value 𝑧1 The activation function 𝑔(𝑧1) is applied to produce the output of the first hidden layer, denoted as 𝑎1
+The input data X is transformed through the first hidden layer using weights 𝑤1 ​and biases b1 , resulting in an intermediate value 𝑧1

-This process is repeated for the second hidden layer, resulting in output 𝑎2 a
-2
-​
+The activation function 𝑔(𝑧1) is applied to produce the output of the first hidden layer, denoted as 𝑎1

-Finally, the output layer applies the Softmax function to produce class probabilities 𝑎3
+This process is repeated for the second hidden layer, resulting in output 𝑎2 Finally, the output layer applies the Softmax function to produce class probabilities 𝑎3

 2.2 Backward Pass